-To best meet the needs for regional education, the College began to create strategy that would allow for mobilization of programs and equipment.
-As a result, equipment for the Kellogg Advance Manufacturing Assembly (KAMA) program was purchased and will be housed at the Marshall Opportunity School in Albion, with the ability to move it to other locations within the College's service area.
+To best meet the needs for regional education, the College began to create strategies that would allow for mobilization of programs and equipment.
+As a result, equipment for the Kellogg Advance Manufacturing Assembly (KAMA) training program was purchased and will be housed at the Marshall Opportunity School in Albion with the ability to move it to other locations within the College's service area.
 In addition, the Medical Assistant program was developed with access in mind.
-Therefore, much of the curriculum is online with the exception of labs and clinical experience.
+Therefore, much of the curriculum is online with the exception of labs and clinical experiences.
 Lab equipment was purchased ensuring easy transport to any of our regional centers and to high schools offering a healthcare pathway.

 In 2018-19, the College responded to the needs of students and employers on the east side of Calhoun County.
 This collective call to action was a result of collaboration of the Jackson-Calhoun Inter-County Talent Manufacturing Consortium that was founded for the purpose of the Marshall Plan Initiative.
 Although the Consortium's efforts were not funded by Marshall Plan dollars, the group stayed focused on the work necessary to better serve the east side of Calhoun County through strengthening the workforce.
-As such, the College is in the process of repurposing a significant portion of the EAC located in Albion so that industrial trades programs that have been available on the west side of Calhoun County at the RMTC, will be accessible at the EAC in early to mid-2020.
-The first programs offered in collaboration with the local ISD and area K-12 school districts are Welding and Mechatronics, with Machining as a next goal.
+As such, the College re-purposed a significant portion of the EAC located in Albion so that industrial trades programs that have been available on the west side of Calhoun County at the RMTC, is accessible at the EAC.
+The first programs offered in collaboration with the local ISD and area K-12 school districts are Welding and Electricity/Electronics/Mechatronics, with Machining as a next goal.
 In addition to programs in manufacturing, the College remodeled the classroom/lab at the EAC that has historically been utilized for Nurse Aide training.
-The newly renovated room will provide a more effective learning environment for the Nurse Aide training program, as well as other healthcare courses such as Medical Assistant and Phlebotomy.
+The newly renovated room will provide a more effective learning environment for the Nurse Aide Training Program, as well as other healthcare courses such as Medical Assistant and Phlebotomy.